miltondev/wwsd/README.md

 ## Introduction

 This workshop is designed to be very hands-on, with many examples that can be extended as exercises.
+This class is part of a pair with [Designing With Spatial Data](https://github.com/stamen/dwsd).
+Usually, we teach Working With Spatial Data second, but you can take the classes in either order.

 It would be impossible to touch everything that we could find [interesting in web mapping](https://hi.stamen.com/an-ode-to-d3-js-projections-9d6477d6da0b#.1hr10rltk), so the hope is that after going through these three acts you will feel empowered to swap in your own data and leverage [hundreds of examples](http://blockbuilder.org/search#api=d3.geo.path) in your own data visualization projects!